railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_logistic.rst

 .. tip:: Repairs

-        To install this module, Go to menu menu :menuselection:`Settings --> Configuration --> Manufacturing`.And in `Order`, tick Manage repairs of products.
+        To install this module, Go to menu menu :menuselection:`Settings --> Configuration --> Manufacturing` in `Order`, tick Manage repairs of products.

 In OpenERP, a repair will have the following effects: